PX4/PX4-user_guide/en/flight_modes/mission.md

 Missions are usually created in a ground control station (e.g. [QGroundControl](https://docs.qgroundcontrol.com/en/PlanView/PlanView.html)) and uploaded prior to launch.
 They may also be created by a developer API, and/or uploaded in flight.
 Individual mission commands are handled in a way that is appropriate for each vehicle's flight characteristics (for example loiter is implemented as *hover* for copter and *circle* for fixed-wing).
 VTOL vehicles follow the behavior and parameters of fixed-wing when in FW mode, and of copter when in MC mode.

-At high level all vehicle types behave in the same way when MISSION mode is active:
+At high level all vehicle types behave in the same way when MISSION mode is engaged:

-1. If a mission is stored PX4 will execute the [mission/flight plan](../flying/missions.md).
+1. If a mission is stored and PX4 is flying it will execute the [mission/flight plan](../flying/missions.md) from the current step.
+1. If a mission is stored and PX4 is landed:
-   > **Note** If the vehicle is landed and the mission does not have a `TAKEOFF` command then PX4 will add one, flying the vehicle to the minimum altitude before executing the rest of the flight plan.
+   * On copters PX4 will execute the [mission/flight plan](../flying/missions.md).
+If the mission does not have a `TAKEOFF` command then PX4 will add one, flying the vehicle to the minimum altitude before executing the rest of the flight plan.
+   * On fixed-wing vehicles PX4 will not automatically take off (the autopilot will detect the lack of movement and set the throttle to zero).
+The vehicle may start executing the mission if hand- or catapult- launched while in mission mode.
 1. If no mission is stored, or if PX4 has finished executing all mission commands:
    * If flying the vehicle will loiter.
    * If landed the vehicle will "wait".